Láadan: Mandatory parts of speech

-Láadan is a verb–subject–object (VSO) language.
+Word order

+Láadan has two syntactic orderings.
+In active voice, it is a verb–subject–object (VSO) language; the English example sentence in the following table would read in Bíi eril yod Sham doyuth wa.
+In passive voice, it is an object–verb–subject (OVS) language; the sentence would read in Bíi eril doyuth yod Shameshub wa.
+In either case, it uses a minority word order type among languages of the world.

 Verbs and adjectives are interchangeable.
 There are no articles, and the object is marked by the -th or -eth suffix.
 The plural number is shown only by the me- prefix to the verb.
 The particle ra following a verb makes it negative.
 Separate clauses are joined by the particle hé.